pedropaulo91/Android-CRUD-Project/README.md

 It uses ListViews for displaying data through SimpleCursorAdapters with a customized layout.

-This app was developed using Eclipse ADT.
-I created a new branch with the Android Studio version of the app and some corrections.
+This project was developed with Eclipse ADT.
+I created a branch with the Android Studio version of the project and some corrections.

 ![img](https://user-images.githubusercontent.com/7092619/44970747-7d916280-af29-11e8-8af9-98203519beb7.JPG)